-The ability to communicate keeps communities safe and promotes trade and commerce.
 Tribal access to modern communications networks supports economic development, tribal governance, healthcare, education, and public safety in tribal and surrounding communities.
-Consultation in federal decision-making that impacts tribal nations, greater representation in telecommunications infrastructure and media, and increased access for tribal citizens to mobile and fixed broadband internet will result in economic and community development that can increase the efficiency of certain federal programs by delivering more cost effective or proactive services that result in better program delivery.
-Unfortunately, many tribal communities continue to disproportionately lack broadband access, which directly inhibits the progress for tribal nations and citizens.
+Consultation in federal decision-making that impacts tribal nations, greater representation in telecommunications infrastructure and media, and increased access for tribal citizens to mobile and fixed broadband internet will foster economic and community development in tribal communities that can, among other benefits, increase the efficiency and impact of certain federal programs and services by delivering them more proactively and cost-effectively.
+Unfortunately, many tribal communities continue to disproportionately lack broadband access, which directly inhibits tribal nations' ability to support economic opportunity and a good quality of life for their citizens.
+According to the Federal Communications Commission (FCC), geographic remoteness, a lack of necessary infrastructure, complex permitting processes on tribal lands, and jurisdictional issues involving state governments and sovereign tribal governments create additional burdens to broadband deployment that are unique to Indian Country.85